george24601/notes/java/concurrency/synchronized.md

+In the object header, we have mark word and type pointer

+Synchroizned vs ReeetranceLock?

+How does AQS wake up the next thread?

+when will the non-core threads relased from TP?

 to ensure entrance, every object's internal localk has a counter and owner thread, 0 - fre, 1, 1 thread, 2+ - reentrance, will reduce the cnt when it is done

 lock, biased lock, LWL, HWL, that is the MarkWord in Java object header, BL is ThreadId, LWL pointer to the lokc , HWL, pointer to system Mutex(0|1)
 BL for single thread fast access, LWL for threads has some competition and no blocking

 HWL depends on OS's futex, involves context switch betwen user state and kernel state, and process CS, that is why BL and LWL was introduced when the contention is actually low

 The object header has markword and type pointer, (and length info for the array) markword has object's Hashcode, GC gen info, lock state, 8 bytes, when LWL, MW stores the the pointer to the Lock Record on the stack